 Although standard car loans work similar to motorcycle loans, some lenders consider motorcycles riskier investments and will be unwilling to issue loans for your Harley-Davidson.
 You have a few different options when looking to purchase your new Harley.

-- Harley-Davidson financial services.
-Harley-Davidson offers customers packages to finance the purchase of the bike along with parts and accessories.
+Harley-Davidson financial services.
+Harley-Davidson offers financing to buy a bike along with parts and accessories.
 You can apply online or at an official Harley-Davidson dealer.

 You’ll need to consider multiple factors when finding a loan to finance your Harley.
 Knowing how much you can afford, how you want to make your monthly payments and the fees attached to borrowing will help you narrow down your search.

 Whether you’re borrowing directly from Harley-Davidson or choosing a loan from a bank, review the interest rates and terms.
 How much will the loan cost?
 Will you be able to tackle the payment plan?
 Will you be able to afford the maintenance that a motorcycle requires?
 These questions should factor into your decision.